-Recommended: Beginners Spanish 11 or Spanish 10.As a continuation of Spanish 10 or Introductory Spanish 11, students will learn a range of complex vocabulary and sentence structures through authentic works in Spanish.
+Recommended: Spanish 10 or Introductory Spanish 11

+Students will learn a range of complex vocabulary and sentence structures through authentic works in Spanish.
 Emphasis will be on increasing awareness about the many cultural and linguistic influences found in Spain and Latin American countries.
 Students will use the language in fun and meaningful ways through independent and collaborative projects.